vast-engineering/eslint-config-vast/README.md

 This config can be used for linting server-side and client-side JavaScript.

-See [eslint-config-vast-react](https://github.com/vast-engineering/eslint-config-vast-react) for some additional useful checks for React, JSX, and accessibility.
+If you are using React, extend this config with [eslint-config-vast-react](https://github.com/vast-engineering/eslint-config-vast-react) to add support for React's specific JSX syntax, and to add additional checks for React, JSX, and accessibility.

 ## Installation